NehGuk/css-frameworks-ca-hk/readme.md

 ## Instructions

-To use the project run these command first
+To use the project run these command first:

 `npm install`
 `npm run build`

-And to use Live Server run the comman
+And to use Live Server run the command:

 `npm run watch`